Clover Johnson walked home alone.

-“Fine.
-I’m going to make sandwiches then.
+“I’m going to make something easy then.
 Don’t forget your orange juice.
 You don’t want it to get warm.”

-“Can I have lemonade?”
+“Can’t I have lemonade?”

 “Can’t we get some?”
-Mel asked picking at her toes.
+Mel asked, picking at her toes.
 Dirt had built up under the nails from not wearing shoes.

-Jeanie breathed heavily through her nose and made her way back into the kitchen.
+Jeanie breathed heavily through her nose and made her way back to the kitchen.

-Mel scowled, looking down at her own Mage’s Mark.
-A circle, the color of milky tea, filled the inside of her left wrist.
-She often tried to convince herself that she liked being a Conjurer, but there was no denying it was less practical.
+Mel looked at her own mage’s mark.
+On the inside of her left wrist was a circle, the color of milky tea.
+She often tried to convince herself that she like being a Conjurer, but there was no denying it was less practical.
 What use was summoning the dead in comparison to manipulating inanimate objects?
-Living with a caster as an older sister made her bitter at times.
-They chewed in silence.
+Living with a Caster as an older sister made her bitter at times.

 “What will you do today?”

-Jeanie looked up; the screen reflected in her glasses.
-“Not tonight, no. Thankfully!
+Jeanie looked up, the screen reflected in her glasses.
+“I don’t have NMW tonight, thankfully!
 I’m so tired.
-I had three shifts last week,” Jeanie pocketed her phone again.
+I had three shifts last week, not to mention an extra shift at the diner.”
+Jeanie pocketed her phone again.
 “Why do you ask?”